michaelbromley/ngx-pagination/readme.md

 </pagination-controls>
 ```

-The key thing to note here is `#p` - this provides a local variable, `p`, which can be used in the
+The key thing to note here is `#pagination` - this provides a local variable, `pagination`, which can be used in the
 template to access the class' API methods and properties, which are explained below:

 * **`pages`** [`{ label: string, value: any }[]`] Array of page objects containing the page number and label.